SerafimsPetrovs/Encryptigma/README.md

 # Encryptigma
+**The main goal of this project was not to use common encryption algorithms like AES and RSA.
+The primary aim was to create something unique and original, albeit simple.
+By the way, during the development process, a "destroy" function for encrypted files was accidentally implemented.**

 Encryptigma is a simple console application that provides basic encryption and decryption functionalities using a randomized key generator.
 The application encrypts text input by the user and saves the encrypted text to a file.
 It can also decrypt previously encrypted text from a file.